nessalc/quickpages/README.md

 # Quickpages

 A quick way for me to publish static web pages.
-By default GitHub Pages use Jekyll, but I didn't feel like doing that, so I told it not to.
+I decided to switch things to Jekyll, but a couple of pages I created beforehand I left alone.

-So here's the "full" index of the pages I've created so far.
-They may or may not work, and they're almost certainly not "complete" in any sense of that word.
+I will probably use this as a blog for a bit unless or until I come up with something else.
+Long ago I lost track of the number of blogs I've set up and subsequently lost due to hard drive crashes, forgetting to back it up before the ol' `fdisk format reinstall` dance, and random server mishaps or misconfigurations.
+So my title is "Take ℵ₀" as just a tad hyperbolic.

 - [Index](index.html)
   - an index of pages (much like this)